Turkey Brining Made Easy

 If you are adding other spices or flavorings (like citrus zest, additional garlic, or herbs), now is the perfect time to do that.

-Place your fresh or thawed 12-15 lb. turkey in the brining bag in the container.
+First, put the brining bag into the container.
+Then, place your thawed 12-15 lb. turkey in the bag.
 Pour the cooled liquid brine over the turkey then top it with enough water to completely submerge the turkey.
-This will be about 1½ to 2 gallons depending on the size of the turkey and the container.
+This will be about 1½ to 2 gallons, depending on the size of the turkey and the container.

-You can substitute part of the water for other liquids that will add flavor the turkey (beer, juice, or broth).
-It will infuse flavor but don't substitute all of the water because that can alter the flavor and texture of the finished bird.
-A good rule of thumb is to swap no more than 1/4 of your water for another liquid.
-Add the flavoring liquid first, then finish with enough water to cover the turkey.
+You can substitute part of the water for other liquids that will add flavor (beer, juice, or broth).
+Don't substitute all of the water because that can alter the flavor and texture of the finished bird.
+A good rule of thumb is to swap no more than 1/4 of the water for another liquid.
+Add that liquid first, then finish with enough water to cover the turkey.

-Secure the brining bag closed using the black tie included with the bag.
+Secure the brining bag closed.
 Make space in the refrigerator for your large container, and refrigerate the turkey in the brine for about 1 hour per lb. of turkey.

 For example, if you need to start cooking your 15 lb. turkey at 10am, you'll want to have your bird in the fridge by 7 pm the night before.